You are here

 2. Does DPI’s state-certified employability skills standards qualify as a work-based learning experience for a local pathway?
 Does the student have to be working in the cluster area, or is any work placement acceptable if a student is working on employability skills?

-Employability skills WBL experience can count as long as it is aligned with the career pathway that a student is pursuing.
-The placement and skills must be related to the career pathway, and not employability alone.
+Employability skills WBL experience can count as long as it is aligned with the career pathway that a student is pursuing and not general in nature.
 For example, the placement for a student in a manufacturing pathway must be in manufacturing, not at a fast food restaurant (culinary/hospitality).

-3. Are State Skill Standard Co-Op and YA programs considered Perkins WBL experiences or industry-recognized credentials (IRCs)?
+3. Are State Co-op Education Skill Standard: DPI Occupational and YA programs considered Perkins WBL experiences or industry-recognized credentials (IRCs)?

 4. Does the student need to be enrolled in the aligned course at the same time as the work-based learning experience?

-Ideally, the aligned course and the WBL experience take place at the same time.
-However, this is not always possible.
-In some cases, the aligned course may need to be started and/or completed prior to the WBL experience.
+Ideally, the aligned course and the WBL experience should take place at the same time.
+However, DPI understands that the aligned course may need to be started prior to the WBL experience.
 For example, it would be acceptable for a student to take a course in the spring followed immediately by WBL in the summer.

 5. Can a work release program count as work-based learning?

-However, these elements could be incorporated to transform your work release program into a high-quality WBL program that meets all six of the criteria.
+LEAs may incorporate elements of WBL requirements to transform a work release program into a high-quality WBL program that meets all six of the criteria.
 This would change the work release program into a local co-op or internship.
-Or you could utilize the Employability Skills Co-op framework to transform your work release program into WBL.
+Another option is to utilize the Employability Skills Co-op framework to transform your work release program into WBL.

 Dual Enrollment/College Credit